apache/camel-website/content/blog/2022/09/camel-k-release-1-10/index.md

 ## Add settings security to Maven build

 Securing your applications should be a top one priority.
 With the addition of Maven settings security, we're giving some more option to our user to strenghten their security policies.
-Find more information in the official [Maven setting security](/camel-k/1.10.x/configuration/maven.html#maven-settings-security) documentation page.
+Find more information in the Camel K Maven setting security documentation page.

 ## Environment promotion